callum-b/oldfieldpipelines/README.md

 This will run the rule specified in the script.
 If you want to run a different rule, you need to edit that script.
 You'll also see a bunch of other options appended to the command line.
 Feel free to edit those at your own risk.

+If you want to see the progress of the pipeline, you can use the `squeue` command to view all jobs running on the cluster.
+Use `squeue --user=$USER` to filter it to only include jobs you are running.
+It's quite hand to use this command a lot, so I recommend saving it as an alias in your ~/.bashrc file by adding in this line:

+`alias sq='squeue --user=$USER'`

+Now, you can use `sq` as a shortcut to that whole line (you'll probably have to restart your terminal after adding that line though).

 # Parameters

 A config.yaml file should be present in the directory in which you unzipped this tarball.
 It already contains a few parameters required for the pipeline to run, like the path to the genome for alignment.